Gilmore Stadium: Other

-It also hosted donkey baseball, dog shows, rodeos, and at least one cricket match.
-Esther Williams performed in a diving and water ballet performance.
+Gilmore Stadium hosted donkey baseball, dog shows, rodeos, and at least one cricket match, while Esther Williams performed at a diving and water ballet event.
 A temporary above ground pool was constructed for the event.
-Several professional boxing title matches were held in the stadium.
-U.S. President Harry S. Truman delivered his "stiff upper lip" speech in the stadium.
+Several professional boxing title matches were halso eld in the stadium and president Harry S. Truman delivered his "stiff upper lip" speech at the stadium.

-Gilmore Stadium was featured in a 1934 Three Stooges short featuring a football game, and fittingly titled Three Little Pigskins.
-The scoreboard, with the name of the stadium, appears prominently in several shots, as does a billboard advertising Gilmore products.
-A sign for the nearby Fairfax Theater, across Beverly Boulevard at the north (open) end of the stadium, is also visible in the background a couple of times.
+The stadium was featured in a 1934 Three Stooges short featuring a football game and fittingly titled Three Little Pigskins.
+In the film, the scoreboard appears prominently in several shots, as does a billboard advertising Gilmore products.
+The Detroit Tigers and Chicago Cubs baseball teams were shown, despite the Stooges playing football.
+The real-life teams would play each other in the World Series the year after the short was released.

-On May 19, 1947, Gilmore Stadium was packed with people waiting to hear a speech by Progressive Party candidate for President Henry A. Wallace.
-Wallace served as vice president under FDR and was also the Secretary of Agriculture (his specialty) and Secretary of Commerce.
-Also speaking at the event was actress Katharine Hepburn, whose speech stole the show.

-It was there on September 23, 1948, that Ronald Reagan introduced President Harry S. Truman at a campaign rally, the first time that Reagan personally met a U.S President.
+Gilmore Stadium was filled with people wanting to hear a speech by Progressive Party presidential candidate Henry A. Wallace on May 19, 1947.
+Katharine Hepburn also spoke at the event.
+The following year, Ronald Reagan introduced President Harry S. Truman at a campaign rally at the stadium.